Occupancy sensor: Occupancy sensors for lighting control

 Motion sensors are often used in indoor spaces to control electric lighting.
 If no motion is detected, it is assumed that the space is empty, and thus does not need to be lit.
 Turning off the lights in such circumstances can save substantial amounts of energy.
-In lighting practice occupancy sensors are sometime also called "presence sensors" or "vacancy sensors".
+In lighting practice occupancy sensors are sometimes also called "presence sensors" or "vacancy sensors".
 Some occupancy sensors (e.g. LSG's Pixelview, Philips Lumimotion, Ecoamicatechs Sirius etc.) also classify the number of occupants, their direction of motion, etc., through image processing.
 Pixelview is a camera-based occupancy sensor, using a camera that is built into each light fixture.